jidan-fikri/AWAN-App/README.md

 3. Run command in SSH
    This command lines is used to interact with our server.

-   - Run this command to update
+   - Run this command to update.

           sudo apt update